zyr2288/zg-assembler/README.md

     LDA data:.data3     ;A5 02
     LDA data:.data1:1   ;A5 03
 ```

 ---

 ### `.HEX`

-Compact way of laying out a table of hex values.
-Only raw hex values are allowed, no expressions.
-Spaces can be used to separate numbers.
+* A hexadecimal string, can be separated by spaces.

 For example:
 ```
     .HEX 12 34567 89
 ```

-The compilation result: `12 34 56 07 89`
+* The compilation result: `12 34 56 07 89`

 ---

 ### `.IF` `.ELSEIF` `.ELSE` `.ENDIF`

-Process a block of code if an expression is true.
+* Process a block of code if an expression is true.

 > Note: Must know the parameters value.